Ramog/cumulativeWinUpdateUninstallScript/README.md

    Of course you need to swap out `C:\Path\To\script.ps1` with the correct path of the script

    It will start `script.ps1` even if your PCs global execution policy is set to not execute powershell scripts at all but most importantly it will not change any settings on your system or open any permanent loopholes
+6. After executing the script a dialog box will pop up, asking you if you want to deinstall the update.
+Click yes
+7. Wait for the uninstall process to finish and then restart manually to apply the changes